SBS Partners

 Email

 Dr. Bickett-Weddle received a BS degree in Animal Science from South Dakota State University in 1995 and her DVM from Iowa State University in 1999.
 She practiced as a veterinarian before joining Land O’ Lakes Farmland Feed as a dairy field nutritionist and technical services manager in 2000.
 In that position, she provided consultation to dairy producers in South Dakota, Nebraska, Minnesota, and Iowa until late 2002 when she returned to ISU to work for the CFSPH.
 She received her MPH from the University of Iowa in December 2003 and her practicum was focused on musculoskeletal disorders in dairy producers.
 She became a Diplomate in the American College of Veterinary Preventive Medicine in 2006 and earned a PhD in Veterinary Microbiology and Preventive Medicine in 2009 focused on biological risk management practices on dairy operations.
-Since 2004, she has been the Associate Director for the Center for Food Security and Public Health.
-In that role, Bickett-Weddle manages projects focused on cattle health including the development of a Secure Milk Supply Plan and Secure Beef Supply Plan, FMD training materials, and ISU’s Biological Risk Management program.
+From 2004-2021, she was the Associate Director for the Center for Food Security and Public Health.
+In that role, Bickett-Weddle managed projects focused on cattle health including the development of a Secure Milk Supply Plan and Secure Beef Supply Plan, FMD training materials, and ISU’s Biological Risk Management program.
 She managed development of the content for the USDA-APHIS National Veterinary Accreditation Program for over 10 years.
-Dr. Bickett-Weddle has teaching responsibilities in the College of Veterinary Medicine at ISU (biosecurity, dairy production medicine) as well as the College of Public Health at UI (emergency preparedness and disease prevention).
-She has been invited to give presentations throughout the U.S. and Mexico about the Secure Milk Supply Plan, the Secure Beef Supply Plan, agroterrorism awareness, and implementing biological risk management practices on cattle operations.
+Dr. Bickett-Weddle taught in the College of Veterinary Medicine at ISU (biosecurity, dairy production medicine) as well as the College of Public Health at UI (emergency preparedness and disease prevention).
+She has given presentations throughout the U.S. and Mexico about the Secure Milk Supply Plan, the Secure Beef Supply Plan, agroterrorism awareness, and implementing biological risk management practices on cattle operations.
+In her new role with Preventalytics, she provides subject matter expertise support to the National Cattlemen’s Beef Association and various Departments of Agriculture focused on SBS awareness and FMD preparedness.

 Reneé Dewell, DVM, MS